 These prompts help a buyer and Folium decide whether the next step should be education, audit, first build, security review, pilot, or an operating support path.

-- How many models, agents, prompts, RAG stores, automations, dashboards, and provider accounts already exist?
+- How many models, agents, prompts, retrieval stores, automations, dashboards, and provider accounts already exist?

 - Where does the business truth live, and who owns correcting it?